tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 The region manager is the access interface to all region and resource managing related methods.
 It represents a data value containing the region.
 It also manages a list of changed positions since last reset.
 The will mostly be set automatically but can be also set by hand.

+Until phase 10 it is possible to set and change the used implementation of different sub systems like the resource managers or the region generator.
+The default implementation is used if no other is set.

-The region manager is implemented as an data value and can be accessed in the shared manager using the id `frts.vanillamodel.regionmanager`.
+The region manager is implemented as an data value and can be accessed via the shared manager using the id `frts.vanillamodel.regionmanager`.

+**IMPORTANT:** Because of implementation details it is currently not possible to access the region manager before initalization of modules after phase 10 is complete.
+Doing so will most likely result in a crash or undefined behavior.

 ### Resource Lock